Repositories

 </artifact-meta-data>

-Build your Own Repository
+Build your own repository

 - Artifacts are backed up and new repositories can be created quickly from the Subversion repository.
 If something happens to the server or the directory that stores your Savant repository, it can be recreated from the Subversion repository.

 - Subversion allows for single files to be added to a repository without the need to checkout the entire repository.
-When you release a project, this allows your project artifacts to be publish to the Subversion repository quickly.
+When you release a project, this allows your project artifacts to be published to the Subversion repository quickly.

-Here is how to setup a custom repository using these two systems.
+Here is how to set up a custom repository using these two systems.

 Install Apache